Israel ex-spy warns against "messianic" war on Iran

 | JERUSALEM

-JERUSALEM A former Israeli spymaster has branded the country's leaders unfit to tackle the Iranian nuclear programme and "messianic" in the strongest criticism from a security veteran of threats to launch a pre-emptive war.
+JERUSALEM A former Israeli spymaster has branded the country's leaders as "messianic" and unfit to tackle the Iranian nuclear programme, in the strongest criticism from a security veteran of threats to launch a pre-emptive war.

-Other veterans have come out against Prime Minister Benjamin Netanyahu and Defence Minister Ehud Barak.
+Other retired officials have also criticised Prime Minister Benjamin Netanyahu and his defence minister, but the censure from Yuval Diskin, who stepped down as head of the Shin Bet domestic intelligence service last year, was especially harsh.

+Iran says the project is entirely peaceful and has promised wide-ranging reprisals for any attack.

-World powers, sharing Israeli suspicions Iran has a covert bomb-making plan, are trying to curb it through sanctions and negotiations.
-Those talks resume in Baghdad next month, but Barak on Thursday rated their chance of succeeding as low.
+World powers, sharing Israeli suspicions that Iran has a covert bomb-making plan, are trying to curb it through sanctions and negotiations.
+Those talks resume in Baghdad on May 23, but Barak on Thursday rated their chance of succeeding as low.

 Although Israel has long threatened a pre-emptive strike if diplomacy fails, some experts believe that could be a bluff to keep up pressure on the Iranians, making it harder to interpret the swirl of comments from the security establishment.